KeithB0/PowerCfg/README.md

 ---

-> ### 📘 PowerCfg is young
+> ### 📘 PowerCfg is still young
+> Not all of cmd's powercfg switches are covered yet.
+What is here offers pipeline and remote computer support.
+>
-> It currently only has Get and Set, but with pipeline compatibility.
-See the function help for examples.
+> See the function help for examples.

 I hope to soon add methods to the custom object types and more functions to cover the variety of switches present in the windows command.